- Following the Tyne past the dramatic Tynemouth Priory

 - Glimpsing Edinburgh as you cycle from the Moorfoot Hills

 - The rugged beauty of the Scottish Borders

-You can arrive in Newcastle at any time during the day and everyone will meet up at the accommodation in the evening.
-The Skedaddle guide will also meet you there and there will be a chance for a chat about the next few days riding over a drink and something to eat.
+You can arrive in Newcastle at any time during the day and the group will meet up at the accommodation in the evening.
+The Skedaddle guide will also meet you there and there will be a chance to chat about the next few days riding over a drink and something to eat.

 - Meals: Breakfast, lunch

 - Ascent: 500 Metres Approx.

 Our journey starts with cycling along the Newcastle quayside past the Millennium Bridge as we head eastwards along the River Tyne to the coast.
 We’ll soon find ourselves passing through the heart of the former ship building area of the Tyne and at Wallsend, literally the end of Hadrian’s Wall, keep an eye out for Segedunum Roman Fort Museum and its viewing tower shaped in the form of a Roman helmet.